jongiddy/sublime-gidterm/README.md

 - Ctrl-click;
 - Select any text;
 - `Home`, `End`, `PageUp`, `PageDown` (including with `Shift` and `Ctrl` modifiers) to perform the usual Sublime Text navigation;
 - `Shift-Ctrl-PageUp` and `Shift-Ctrl-PageDown` to select the previous or next command respectively.
+This only works when at the input prompt.

 In browse mode, change to terminal mode using one of the following: